 The release came after almost two years of work in the laboratories at PECET, University of Antioquia and extensive engagement with the local community.
 Local and national government officials have put their support behind the project, in the hope it can offer a cost-effective, sustainable alternative to current dengue control approaches.

 In early 2017, following encouraging results from small-scale trials, Eliminate Dengue Colombia expanded its research trials.
 Over the next two years, the project is expected to reach more than 2 million residents in the state of Antioquia.
-As well as scientifically measuring the impact of Wolbachia on the transmission of mosquito-borne diseases, this research is expected to demonstrate a significant reduction in new cases of dengue, Zika and chikungunya.
+As well as scientifically measuring the impact of Wolbachia on the transmission of mosquito-borne diseases, this research is expected to demonstrate a significant reduction in new cases of Zika, dengue and chikungunya.